Opening for the season May 5, 2023. Spring hours: Friday-Sunday 11-3

 Our Mission Statement

-The Mission of the Central Sierra Historical Society & Museum, Inc. (CSHS) is to provide cultural and educational experiences to deepen the understanding of the human and natural history of the central Sierra region.
+The Mission of the Central Sierra Historical Society & Museum, Inc. (CSHS) is to provide cultural and educational experiences to deepen the understanding of the human and natural history of the Sierra region.
 The CSHS is a museum without walls inspiring future generations to nurture a healthy resilient forest and community.

 Founded in 1991, but its roots date back to the early 1980’s, when a group of individuals in the Central Sierra recognized the need for an organized effort to preserve the fast-disappearing history of the area.